Few contractors have not heard of IR35 – the tax avoidance legislation that in April 2021 affects many more businesses than before.

 The goal is to legally define what a contractor is in terms of employment characteristics – and how it’s different from an actual employee.
 It ensures those who are for all intents and purposes are ’employees’ are taxed accordingly.

-In this article, we examine the new IR35 requirements and what this means for businesses.
+In this article, we examine the new IR35 requirements (initially due to come into play in April 2020 but delayed by the government).
+We look at what it means for businesses.
 This is followed by expert input providing guidance about how businesses can adapt, and also what contractors need to do.

 What is IR35?